pm37/Fillit/README.md

     git clone https://github.com/pimichau/Fillit.git
     cd Fillit

-Then choose a map from the tests folder:

     make

+Then choose an input file from the tests folder:

     ./fillit tests/valid_1

 For this example: